 3. Broker-operated DRIP

-Some companies may not offer a DRIP, and brokers may try to take advantage of the fact by providing a DRIP on some investments to investors.
-With a broker-operated DRIP, brokers purchase shares from the open market that would affect the market price of the shares.
-Typically, depending on its relationship with clients, brokers will charge little to no commission.
+Some companies may not offer a DRIP, but brokers may provide a DRIP on some investments to investors.
+With a broker-operated DRIP, brokers purchase shares on the open market.
+Typically, depending on its relationship with clients, brokers will charge little to no commission for DRIP stock purchases.

 Example of a Dividend Reinvestment Plan